ilisparrow/ros2bag_manager/README.md

 - [ ] Deliverable as Docker container or standalone executable
 - [ ] Recording options similar to high speed camera
 - [ ] Preview of random samples of dataset
+- [ ] Add tags to the left list
+- [ ] Add replay count to the left list

 ## Notes